Incest Yay Shipping

 - Saki and Teru Miyanaga sometimes get paired despite canonically not being on good terms, as Teru is unwilling to speak with Saki.
 Some shippers take Teru's denying having a sister to mean that Teru is in love with Saki.

 - Panty & Stocking with Garterbelt has plenty of fans that ship the title sisters together.
-There are a few moments in the series that vaugely suport this pairing, although only in the sense of a casual, one-night-stand type deals.
-Their evil counterparts, Scanty and Kneesocks also have this going with a lot heavier subtext.
+Their evil counterparts, Scanty and Kneesocks, also have this going, though in their case it's also canon.

 - Kill la Kill has Ryuko/Satsuki.
 They were already a pretty popular ship because of the Foe Yay, but then they were revealed to be sisters and then it skyrocketed.
 To add even more fuel to the fire, the ending has the two embracing while naked.